Links

 Trust Assumptions

-As the only genuinely decentralized access control service on the market, Threshold Access Control may also claim to be the most 'trustless' solution available to Web3 app buidlers – or indeed, available to any developer seeking an unambiguous departure from the exploitative Web 2.0 trust paradigm.
+As the only decentralized end-to-end encryption service on the market, TACo is also arguably the most 'trustless' access control layer available to Web3 app buidlers β or indeed, available to any developer seeking a departure from the exploitative Web 2.0 trust paradigm.

-Nevertheless, there is no such thing as a third-party integration that imposes zero additional trust burden onto an application's end-users.
-Rather, when choosing infrastructural technology, it is the nature and texture of the trust burden(s) – or the 'trust assumptions' – that truly matter.
+Nevertheless, there is no such thing as a third-party integration (or service in general) that imposes zero additional trust burden onto the application's end-users.
+Rather, when choosing infrastructural technology, it is the nature and texture of the trust burden(s) β or the 'trust assumptions' β that truly matter.

 Note that many projects in the Web3 infrastructure space seek to obscure this reality by loosely labelling their solution as 'decentralized', but fail to explain precisely what the trust implications are in practice.
 Beware of ambiguity!